joric/supraland/scripts/README.md

 ### Pipes

-Pipe teleports use PipesystemNew_C and PipesystemNewDLC_C classes.
-Example:
+Pipe teleports use `PipesystemNew_C` and PipesystemNewDLC_C classes.
+Example (PipeCap11 and Secret_TeleportPipe1 are the ends of the pipe):

 ```json
   {